estelleafl/hf_blog/ldm3d.md

 upscaled_depth.save(f"upscaled_lemons_depth.png")
 ```

+### On Habana Gaudi accelerator with the huggingface optimum habana library
 LDM3D is also implemented in the [optimum-habana library](https://github.com/huggingface/optimum-habana) from Hugging Face to use it with Habana Gaudi accelerators.
 Such implementation makes it really simple to use on a HPU device with a simple “import” from that library.
 You will be able to benefit from Gaudi’s performances and run LDM3D out of the box.
 [After installing the package](https://github.com/huggingface/optimum-habana#install), here is how to run inference: